imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 By default, no geographic restrictions are applied.

-## HTTP Referer restriction
+## HTTP Referrer-based restriction

 {% hint style="info" %}
 **Limits**\
-You can allow or block at most 30 referers.
+You can allow or block at most 30 referrers.
 {% endhint %}

+The Referer HTTP request header contains an absolute or partial address of the page that makes the request.
+The Referer header allows a server to identify a page where people are visiting it from.

-Referer restriction ensures that content only loads on requests from authorized domains.
+Referrer-based restriction ensures that content only loads on requests from authorized domains.
 Any unauthorized request will result in an HTTP `403` error, and the asset will not be delivered.

-ImageKit provides three options for referer restriction-
+ImageKit provides three options for referrer restriction-

 - Blocklist
 - Allowlist